PLC-Programmer/PyTorch/time_series_forecasting/DLinear/README.md

+#A trend: what kind of moving average with what parameters?

 In preparation of the **DLinear** model ("Decomposition-Linear": https://github.com/cure-lab/LTSF-Linear/blob/main/models/DLinear.py (+)) I came across questions how to implement the technical details for the decomposition.

 The original paper only states: